 In 1949 the building became the National and University Library of Bosnia and Herzegovina.
-In the 1990s, during the Siege of Sarajevo, it was destroyed, but in 2000s it was restored and in 2014 reopened.
+In the 1990s, during the Siege of Sarajevo, it was destroyed, but in the 2000s it was restored and in 2014 reopened.

 9. TRY OUT TRADITIONAL BOSNIAN PIES

 Bosnian pies, or ‘pite’ in Bosnian, are Bosnian fast food.
-Traditional Bosnian pita is made by stuffing dough with delicious savory or sweet filling and then rolling the dough into a swirl (like a snake curling around and around).
+Traditional Bosnian pita is made by stuffing dough with a delicious savory or sweet filling and then rolling the dough into a swirl (like a snake curling around and around).

 The pies are served in shops called buregđinica for 1-3 EUR.
-In Sarajevo, you should try typical Bosnian pies in famous ‘Buregdžinica Bosna’ in Baščaršija.
+In Sarajevo, you should try typical Bosnian pies in the famous ‘Buregdžinica Bosna’ in Baščaršija.

 10. INDULGE IN MOUTH-WATERING BOSNIAN CAKES

 Traditional Bosnian cakes are of Ottoman (Turkish) origin.
 Bosnian cakes are some of the most delicious food in Bosnia.
 Typical Bosnian cakes are extremely sweet, so when tasting them get ready to get a sugar attack!

 Famous Bosnian cakes are baklava (a pastry made of Philo layers with chopped walnuts, hazelnuts or pistachios between the layers), halva (a tahini-based sweet, usually made with pistachios), tufahija (a walnut-stuffed apple stewed in sugared water), tulumba (a fried dough soaked in sugar syrup), kadaif (a cake with chopped nuts between layers of wires) and hurmašica (a date-shaped cake with sugar syrup).
-When in Sarajevo, don’t miss visiting popular ‘Baklava Sarajbosna’ patisserie!
+When in Sarajevo, don’t miss visiting the popular ‘Baklava Sarajbosna’ patisserie!

 11. HAVE A CUP OF TRADITIONAL BOSNIAN COFFEE

 Bosnian coffee is a vital part of the Bosnian identity and culture.
-Coffee in Bosnia is dark, strong, tasty and according to Bosnian tradition, it should be drunk very slowly (what in Bosnia means, for hours).
+Coffee in Bosnia is dark, strong, tasty, and according to Bosnian tradition, it should be drunk very slowly (and that means for hours in Bosnia).